-Customers engage with WWT seeking technology solutions to operational challenges of all kinds – including the need for a sensible migration path to enjoy the advantages of cloud computing.
+Customers engage us to help them with technology solutions to operational challenges of all kinds – including the need for a sensible migration path to enjoy the advantages of cloud computing.

 Many people do their research in advance, learning as much as they can about the capabilities enabled by placing workloads strategically in the cloud.
 Unfortunately, there is a lot of conflicting or questionable information swirling around out there, and sometimes customers are harboring inaccurate assumptions about what exactly “the cloud” is, what it can and cannot do, and what it takes to become cloud ready.

-Here are five common misconceptions WWT has encountered from cloud customers and the facts that will help guide your most critical choices in using cloud computing as part of a larger data center modernization and business transformation initiatives.
+Here are five common misconceptions we have encountered from cloud customers, and the facts that will help guide your most critical choices in using cloud computing as part of a larger data center modernization and business transformation initiatives.

 Misconception #1: Cost savings are the biggest advantage of the cloud